 Saturdays at 12:00pm

 This course strengthens hunt drive and foundation skills in all four of the elements: containers, exteriors, interiors and vehicles.
 We meet in a new, real-world location each week where we’ll focus on one of the elements and the unique challenges posed by novel environments, weather and environment.
 Your dog will usually continue to seek a favorite toy or treat reward at this level.
+Once your dog learns these skills successfully, you're ready to move on to using your first sent.
+This advanced level class introduces birch.

 The Intro to Competition class is designed for those who want to compete in AKC Beginner Novice or Novice Obedience or for owners just looking for the next fun step in their training.
 The basic skills that your dog already knows gets more formal and consistent.
 Though Sally will use a variety of training tools and devices depending on what the owner wants, she works hard at keeping the training class fun and upbeat, coming up with creative ways to motivate the dogs and keep their tails wagging.
 Sally has years of experience in training and competing and is excited to see the Athens community getting more envolved with competing.